Fall Lawn Care Checklist

 Apply seed at the recommended label rate, ensuring good seed-to-soil contact.
 Water lightly and frequently until germination occurs.
 Then transition to deeper, less frequent watering.
 Avoid heavy foot traffic on newly seeded areas for 6 to 8 weeks.

-Test Your Soil
+7. Test Your Soil

-Before you put down a fall fertilizer, it’s essential to take the time and test the soil
+Before you put down a fall fertilizer, it’s essential to take the time and test the soil.

 Fall soil testing provides valuable information that you can use to build the coming year’s lawn care program.
 You can use the nitrogen, phosphorus, and potassium results to help tailor a fertilizer program to the needs of your grass and prevent over-application.
 Plus, fall testing gives lime or sulfur amendments time to adjust soil pH before spring.

 Collect soil samples from multiple locations across your lawn (sample 4 to 6 inches deep for established lawns), mixing them for a representative sample.
-Then use an at-home kit, or send the sample to a professional lab for analysis.
+Then use an at-home soil test kit, or send the sample to a professional lab for analysis.

 My Tip: If you’re testing the soil yourself, contact your local cooperative Extension office and talk to an Extension educator.
 They can help guide you through the ideal soil pH for your grass type and calculate fertilizer rates based on your results.

-Apply a Fall Fertilizer for Strong Roots
+8. Apply a Fall Fertilizer for Strong Roots

 Your fall fertilizer strategy is going to differ significantly depending on whether you have a cool-season or warm-season lawn, as the different grass types have very different needs.